 2. Can searches be conducted?

-Company searches are being carried out online per usual practice.
+Company Searches are being conducted in the usual way through the online platform.
 Litigation searches can be carried out remotely on request.

 3. Certificates of good standing – if and how these are being conducted